UFC Fight Night: Rockhold vs Philippou: Predictions & Analysis

 A few statistical edges stand out.
 Smith throws significantly more leather — a 5.8 sig. strike per minute gap.
 Smith is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Houston has tighter striking defense, making opponents miss more often.

 The Pick: Trevor Smith over Brian Houston.
-The model is firm on this one: Smith at 79%.
+We're leaning Smith here at 66%, a solid but not overwhelming edge.

 Louis Smolka vs Alptekin Ozkilic